petroemil/Rx.Book/Draft.md

 #### Retry

 The `Retry()` operator is really simple.
-If the source stream fails (produces an OnError event), it will resubscribe infinite or a given amount of times.
+If the source stream fails (produces an OnError event), it will re-subscribe infinite or a given amount of times.

-Let's assum you have some failing service call (`RandomlyFailingService()` in the example) that you would like retry 3 times before completely giving up.
-It would look something liek this:
+Let's assume you have some failing service call (`RandomlyFailingService()` in the example) that you would like retry 3 times before completely giving up.
+It would look something like this:

 ```csharp
 var source = Observable